cinqict/CriblUtilities/README.md

 # CriblUtilities
 CriblUtilities is a Python CLI package that streamlines migration to Cribl Stream and validates configurations.
 With minimal setup, it transfers configurations from existing tools to Cribl Stream.
-It also integrates with GitOps workflows to verify naming conventions and file formats before implementing changes.
+It also integrates with Cribl GitOps workflows to verify naming conventions and file formats before implementing changes.